ASBaumgarten/LinuxGamingResources/miscellaneous-en.md

 - [OpenRazer](https://github.com/openrazer/openrazer) - A collection of Linux drivers for the Razer devices, providing kernel drivers, DBus services and python bindings to interact with the DBus interface.

 - [razerCommander](https://github.com/GabMus/razerCommander) - GTK contol center for managing razer peripherals on Linux

+- [Quantum Mechanical Keyboard Firmware](https://github.com/qmk/qmk_firmware) - This is a keyboard firmware based on the tmk_keyboard firmware with some useful features for Atmel AVR and ARM controllers, and more specifically, the OLKB product line, the ErgoDox EZ keyboard, and the Clueboard product line.